-(click title to print)
+CIE Transcript Request Instructions (click title to open)

 Students may request ONE AICE Transcript which will go to the college/university where they have been accepted and have decided to attend.
 This is NOT to be used during the college application process.
 So please do NOT submit a transcript request unless you are POSITIVE of the college you will be attending!

 Cambridge will initially send out a transcript with your exam results from all exam sessions, except the June 2016 exam session.
 Then in August, when the June 2016 exam session results are available, they will send ANOTHER transcript to the SAME SCHOOL with everything!